Pop the cork on pent up kid energy!

 A safe and happy place, the playground is served by a single entrance/exit.
 Also, it’s segmented for different age levels and affords adults visual contact with their children throughout.

 The expansive facility was built by hundreds of volunteers who let loose their imaginations and rolled up their sleeves.
 Funding also came from a partnership of local businesses, service organizations and the City of Anacortes Parks and Recreation Department.

 For those beyond the playground stage, there’s plenty of room to throw a Frisbee, fly a kite, or spread out a picnic.
 For walkers, a paved track winds around the park perimeter.

-Storvik Park has a new project in the works – a “Marine Adventure” spray pad.
-It will provide a range of fun and interactive elements in a form that are rather unique to our seacoast community.
-Many of the spray elements will feature native coastal animals like seals, sea stars, and also sea gulls.
-Water arcs will run through the system with low flow, computer controlled nozzles to maximize the play and minimize water usage.
-The project is set to be completed late spring 2017.
+Storvik Park has a new project that was just recently unveiled – a “Marine Adventure” spray pad.
+It provides a range of fun and interactive elements in a form that are rather unique to our seacoast community.
+Many of the spray elements feature native coastal animals like seals, sea stars, and also sea gulls.
+Water arcs run through the system with low flow, computer controlled nozzles to maximize the play and minimize water usage.
+The project was completed in June 2017.
 To learn more, and to donate to the project, visit the Anacortes Parks Foundation Website here.

 Originally written September 5th, 2011 – updated August 2017